 b) The officials responsible fear an imminent danger to health, safety, life or property;

-c) The Vice Provost or designee provides a written administrative authorization specifying reasons for the search, objects of information sought and area to be searched; or;
+c) The Vice Provost or designee provides a written administrative authorization specifying reasons for the search, objects of information sought and area to be searched; or

-d) University officials fear imminent destruction of evidence relevant to a suspected violation of university policies.
+d) University officials fear imminent destruction of evidence relevant to a suspected violation of University policies.

-When students are suspected of violating NDUS or NDSU Acceptable Use Policies, student computers, associated peripheral devices, and media storage devices may be taken into temporary custody on authority of the Information Technology Security Officer (ITSO) to collect and preserve evidence of possible violations of local, state or federal laws (NDSU Policy 158, Acceptable Use of Electronic Communications Devices.
-If additional questions remain, contact the .
+When students are suspected of violating NDUS or NDSU Acceptable Use Policies, student computers, associated peripheral devices, and media storage devices may be taken into temporary custody on authority of the Information Technology Security Staff to collect and preserve evidence of possible violations of local, state or federal laws (NDSU Policy 158, Acceptable Use of Electronic Communications Devices).
+If additional questions remain, contact the Information Technology Security Officer (ITSO).

-The university requires that university officials notify the Vice Provost and/or designee of searches.
-The university will not intervene between students and searches authorized under law by any law enforcement agencies.
+The University requires that University officials notify the Vice Provost and/or designee of searches when they become aware of the action.
+The University will not intervene between students and searches authorized under law by any law enforcement agencies.

-The right to inspect residence hall rooms and university apartments without notice is reserved by the university for purposes of maintenance, cleaning, fire, personal safety and administering provisions of the license contract.
-The university will provide reasonable notice, when possible.
-Such entry by the university shall not be regarded as a search, but is separately agreed to and authorized by the student through provisions in the residence life license contract.
+The right to inspect residence hall rooms and university apartments without notice is reserved by the University for purposes of maintenance, cleaning, fire, personal safety and administering provisions of the license agreements.
+The University will provide reasonable notice, when possible.
+Such entry by the University shall not be regarded as a search, but is separately agreed to and authorized by the student through provisions in the residence hall agreements or university apartment license.
 Items that pose an imminent danger to health, safety, life, or property may be taken into temporary custody of residence life staff, university police, or other emergency personnel.

 5.6 Notice of Charges

-Within a reasonable number of business days (generally 15) of receipt of the complaint, a written notice will be sent, usually via authorized university email, to the accused student to arrange a prehearing conference.
+If the investigation determines that charges are appropriate, a written notice will be sent via authorized University email, to the responding student to arrange a prehearing conference.

-The notice of charges will include when known:
+The notice of charges will include:

-Nature of the alleged code violation;
+Nature of the alleged Code violation;

-Date, time and place of the alleged code violation;
+Date, time and place of the alleged Code violation;

 Source of the information;

-Summary of the evidence to be presented;

 Maximum sanction applicable if found in violation of the Code of Student Conduct;

-The student’s right to be represented by an attorney or nonattorney advocate, at the student’s expense if suspension or expulsion are identified as potential sanctions;
+The student’s right to be represented by an attorney or nonattorney advocate, at the student’s expense if suspension or expulsion are identified as potential sanctions; and